Susan Russell published 2022 Budget Consultation Submission in Take Action 2021-08-31 11:00:15 -0700

 First Call's Mission

-Fostering Change is a campaign hosted by First Call: BC Child and Youth Advocacy Coalition.
+Fostering Change is a program of First Call Child and Youth Advocacy Society.
 First Call does not sell, trade, or rent our mailing lists or contact information.

 WE ARE EVERYWHERE is dedicated to the 1000 youth who age out of government care annually.
 The content of this book was created in part through community-engaged gatherings of art making, conversation, and inquiry based on the question: “What do I know now that I would tell my 19-year old self?”
 The extraordinary ordinary individuals you will meet in the book all have the shared experience of being in government care.